 Set Up a Bank Account in Vietnam

-If you will be working on a paid job, you can open a bank account to almost any bank in Vietnam.
-Present your work permit, business visa, job contract, apartment lease, copy of your passport, and a passport photo.
-The requirements may change from bank to bank.
+If you will be working on official job in Vietna, you can open a bank account at almost any bank in Vietnam.
+You’ll need to present your work permit, business visa, job contract, apartment lease, copy of your passport, and a passport photo.
+Here’s our guide to opening a bank account in Vietnam.

 Although you have an option to receive your salary either in cash or through your bank, it’s a lot easier to have a local bank card.